X

 6. Include a 500-1,000 word caption on how your photo aligns with the theme of this year's essay.

-All photos should be submitted no later than January 16th to mlk@madonna.edu.
+All photos and captions should be submitted no later than January 21st at 11:59 pm to mlk@madonna.edu.

 Diversity and Inclusion banner image with the quoted subtitle "Diversity, Equity, Inclusion and Belonging"